gregtwallace/certwarden.com/docs/3_user_interface/9_providers/4_dns01_manual_script.md

 # dns-01 Manual Script

-LeGo provides access to dozens of DNS providers via integration of acme.sh and go-acme/le-go.
+Cert Warden provides access to dozens of DNS providers via integration of acme.sh and go-acme/le-go.
 However, it isn't possible to support every single provider.